Youth and Family Services

 Yes, all youths will be assessed regardless of the referral source.
 Our process for children, adolescents, and young adults (19 years old and younger) begins with a mental health assessment.
 Every assessment is followed by feedback on that assessment, including diagnostic results and treatment recommendations.
 Then, the assessor helps to facilitate a referral to services within our clinic or to another treatment provider in the community.

-After my child is assessed, are we guaranteed treatment at the Center?
+After my child is assessed, are we guaranteed treatment at the CEBYMH?

-The purpose of assessment is to identify problems and recommend the best plan of action.
-The best plan may be to receive treatment at our center or to be referred to services provided by other mental health professionals.
-Therefore, being assessed does not guarantee future treatment with a therapist at our Center.
+No, the purpose of assessment is to identify problems and recommend the best plan of action.
+The best plan may be to receive treatment at our CEBYMH or to be referred to services provided by other mental health professionals.
+Therefore, being assessed does not guarantee future treatment with a therapist at our CEBYMH.

-*Providers are welcome to email the Center at youthmentalhealth@missouri.edu with any questions about our services, appointments, wait times, etc.
+Referring providers are not able to make the appointment on behalf of the youth or family, but they can call (573) 882-4677 for questions and assistance, or they can email the Center at youthmentalhealth@missouri.edu with any questions about our services, appointments, wait times, etc.

 Our Services and Resources